First Class Strategies

 - Visit your classroom prior to the first day; familiarize yourself with the room and equipment.
 Walk around the room to assess the physical space, sightlines and acoustics.

-- Ensure that your course outlines are prepared, photocopied and ready to hand out at the first class, and, if relevant, uploaded to the Learning Portal or the course website.
+- Ensure that your course outlines are prepared, photocopied and ready to hand out at the first class, and, if relevant, uploaded to Quercus or the course website.

 - Ensure that required texts have been ordered or placed on reserve in the appropriate library.
 If you have an opportunity, check that they’re appropriately placed and labeled at the bookstore.
 Put items on course reserve in the Library.

-- Obtain an up-to-date copy of the class list from your department or from Blackboard.
+- Obtain an up-to-date copy of the class list from your department or from Quercus.

 - Familiarize yourself with administrative policy regarding prerequisites, waiting lists, late enrollment, and add/drop dates.
 Students often have questions about these policies on the first day of class.